spudtrooper/opensecrets/README.md

 ## CLI

-The binary associated with this mobule is a minimal CLi which serves as an example use case.
+The binary associated with this module is a minimal CLi which serves as an example use case.

 To install: